padogrid/hazelcast-3n4-docker-debezium_kafka/README.md

 All the commands provided in the tutorial are wrapped in the scripts found in the `bin_sh` directory.
 We'll use these scripts to simplify the demo.

 ## Building Demo

+:pencil2: This bundle builds the demo enviroment based on the Hazelcast and Management versions in your workspace.
+Make sure your workspace has been configured with the desired versions before building the demo environment.

 We must first build the demo by running the `build_app` command as shown below.
 This command compiles and packages the `VersionedPortable` data (domain) classes found in the source directory `src`.
 It also copies the Hazelcast and `hazelcast-addon-core` jar files to the Docker container mounted volume in the `padogrid` directory so that the Hazelcast Debezium Kafka connector can include them in its class path.